Prescription Drug Overdose Prevention Initiative

 CALIFORNIA ADDRESSES THE OPIOID EPIDEMIC

-The Statewide Prescription Opioid Misuse and Overdose Prevention Workgroup - In response to the national Opioid epidemic, the California Department of Public Health (CDPH) Director and state partners launched a state agency Prescription Opioid Misuse and Overdose Prevention Workgroup (Workgroup) in 2014 to share information and develop collaborative prevention strategies to curb prescription drug overdose deaths and addiction in California.
+In response to the national Opioid epidemic, the California Department of Public Health (CDPH) Director and state partners launched a state agency Statewide Opioid Safety Workgroup in 2014 to share information and develop collaborative prevention strategies to curb prescription drug overdose deaths and addiction in California.
 Additionally, the Workgroup provides a platform for state entities working to address opioid overdose and addiction to improve coordination and expand joint efforts.
-Click here to visit the Workgroup website.
 The Prescription Drug Overdose Prevention (PDOP) Initiative funded by the CDC grants supports and facilitates the statewide Workgroup and four Taskforces.

 Providing education and support to health payers and providers on best institutional prescribing policies and practices;